Sayantan-da/Django/README.md

 # Django
-Created an application Using python-Django framework
+Created an application Using python-Django framework, A fully hospital management system including all the things booking appointment, Calling emergency.